Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 F – Face Drooping: Does one side of your face appear uneven, like when you try to smile?
 Does your eyelid droop?
 This could be a sign of facial muscle weakness.

 A – Arm Weakness: Can you raise both arms with equal strength?
-If one arm drifts downward or feels numb, it could indicate stroke.
+If one arm drifts downward or feels numb, it could be a sign of this condition.

 S – Speech Difficulty: Is your speech slurred, garbled, or suddenly incomprehensible?
 Can you understand others clearly?
 These could be red flags.

 T – Time to Call 911: Don’t delay!
-Time is critical with stroke.
+Time is critical.
 Every minute counts for minimizing brain damage.
 If you notice any of these FAST signs, call emergency services immediately.

 Beyond the Big Five: Unmasking Stroke’s Disguises